hofstadter-io/cuetorials.com/content/overview/foundations.md

 The main inspirations for these restrictions are:

-- Difficulties with Borgcfg and GCL as complexity grew (i.e. object orientedness)
+- Difficulties with Borgcfg and GCL as complexity grew (i.e. object oriented and lambdas)
 - Lingo and Typed Feature Structure Grammars (managing massive configurations)
 - Logical and functional languages (various pieces like comprehensions in immutability)